 Catalog Printing: A Highly Effective Marketing Medium

-Even if we tell you you can save 30% on custom catalog printing services and have access to free catalog design templates, you might still feel undecided.
+Even if we tell you can save 30% on custom catalog printing services and have access to free catalog design templates, you might still feel undecided.
 Why?
-Because perhaps wondering... are catalogs relevant anymore?
+Because perhaps you are left wondering... are catalogs relevant anymore?

 The good news is catalog shopping remains alive and well.
 In fact, a research from the DMA (Data and Marketing Association) showed that companies such as JCPenney, Ikea and Barney’s mailed almost 10 billion catalogs in 2016, which resulted in more 100 million catalog purchases.
 Not bad at all, right?